General Enquiries:office@whlaw.com.au

-Felix is a graduate in the corporate and commercial team at Williams + Hughes, with a particular interest in corporate advisory, corporate governance and M&A work.
+Felix is a solicitor in the corporate and commercial team at Williams + Hughes, with a particular interest in corporate advisory, corporate governance and M&A work.

 He graduated with a Bachelor of Laws (Honours) from the University of Tasmania in 2023.
 His Honours thesis explored the impact of employer discretion on Australian workers’ private lives and their out-of-hours conduct in relation to termination of employment.
 Felix then completed his Practical Legal Training with the College of Law and was admitted as a lawyer in the Supreme Court of Western Australia in September 2024.